neilchang01/excel-to-json-for-translations/README.md

 ```
 ## Usage

+1. Download the translation excel and name it `input.xlsx`
-1. Place your input Excel file named input.xlsx in the `./input` directory.
+2. Place your input Excel file named input.xlsx in the `./input` directory.
-2. Create an `output` directory if it doesn't exist.
+3. Create an `output` directory if it doesn't exist.
+4. Run `npm run generate` and it should give you everything you need in `output`

 ### Generate JSON Files